-- d.
 Language Proficiency: Level IV.
 Fluency in speaking, reading and writing English is required.
+Incumbent must be able to prepare well-written briefing documents, presentations, project reports and correspondence in a professional manner.

+Job Knowledge:

-Incumbent must be able to prepare well-written briefing documents, presentations, project reports and correspondence in a professional manner. - e.
-Job Knowledge: - Strong knowledge of Jamaica's disaster risk reduction, energy sector and renewable energy development is required. - Knowledge of strategies, programs, and the working methodologies of other donor agencies (bi- and multi-lateral) in the energy sector in desirable.
+- Strong knowledge of Jamaica's energy sector and renewable energy development is required. - Knowledge of strategies, programs, and the working methodologies of other donor agencies (bi- and multi-lateral) in the energy sector in desirable.

-f.
 Skills and Abilities: